Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Get a Kitten Get Used to a New Home

-In addition, try to introduce new foods later when they settle in.
+Also, try to introduce new foods later when they settle in and feed them the same formula they consumed at the breeder’s facility or shelter.
 Introducing a new kitten to new foods abruptly could result in a tummy problem.

-Also, try to spend time with your new addition as much as possible, so they get to know you better.
+Also, try to spend as much time with your new addition as possible so they get to know you better.
 Spending more time with them will help them replace the old scents with your new scent, thus making you their source of security.
 In addition, your scent will serve them well when you are away.

 Conclusion

-Featured Image Credit: OlenaPalaguta, Shutterstock
+Featured Image Credit: Vanilin Ka, Shutterstock

 Related Articles